NormanDunbar/TraceCollier/README.md

 # Appendices

 The following appendices contain potentially useful information about the lines of the trace file that are parsed.
+Some/much of what you read belwo is an extract from my free eBook on Oracle Trace Files which you can download from <https://github.com/NormanDunbar/OracleTraceFilesExplained/releases>.

 ## Appendix A - Trace File changes known to prevent 9i being used.